The 7 Biggest SEO Trends for the Year 2022

 One way or another, almost everything having to do with on-page search engine optimization involves UX and UI.
 You can have the best content in the world, but if users can’t ingest it because of a poor web experience, it just doesn’t matter.

-What site capabilities should you prioritize for SEO in 2022?
+What site capabilities should you prioritize for SEO in 2022 for a better user experience?

 - Site Speed: If your site takes longer than 5 seconds to load, you can lose 40% of your traffic.
 Site speed is an important part of any good web experience, and the right UI design elements and technical SEO can keep it quick.